Polynomiality for Bin Packing with a Constant Number of Item Types: Introduction

 As bin packing for general $d$ is strongly $\mathbf{NP}$-hard~\cite{Johnson1992}, we are particularly interested in the complexity of bin packing if $d$ is constant.
 For $d=2$ it is true that $OPT = \lceil OPT_f\rceil$ and it suffices to compute and round an optimum fractional solution~\cite{BinPackingD2-McCormickSmallwoodSpieksmaSODA97}.
 However, for $d\geq3$, one might have $OPT > \lceil OPT_f\rceil$.
 Still, \cite{BinPackingWithDminus2Bins-FilippiAgnetis05} generalized the argument of \cite{BinPackingD2-McCormickSmallwoodSpieksmaSODA97} to find a solution with at most $d-2$ bins more than the optimum in polynomial time.

 The best polynomial time algorithm previously known for constant $d\geq3$ is an $OPT+1$ approximation algorithm by Jansen and Solis-Oba~\cite{DBLP:conf/ipco/JansenS10} which runs in time $2^{2^{O(d)}} \cdot (\log \Delta)^{O(1)}$.
-Their algorithm is based on the following insights: (1) If all items are small, say $s_i \leq \frac{1}{2d}$, then the integrality gap is at most one\footnote{Compute a basic solution $\lambda$ to the LP and buy $\lfloor\lambda_x\rfloor$ times point $x$.
+Their algorithm uses a \emph{mixed integer linear program} and is based on the following insights: (1) If all items are small, say $s_i \leq \frac{1}{2d}$, then the integrality gap is at most one\footnote{Compute a basic solution $\lambda$ to the LP and buy $\lfloor\lambda_x\rfloor$ times point $x$.
 Then assign the items in the remaining instance greedily.}.
 (2) If all items have constant size, then one can guess the points used in the optimum solution.
 It turns out that for arbitrary instances both approaches can be combined for an $OPT+1$ algorithm.
+Also note that if the \emph{mixed integer roundup conjecture} holds true, then there is indeed a significantly simpler algorithm achieving the same bound, again by Jansen and Solis-Oba~\cite{DBLP:journals/ipl/JansenS11}.
 However, to find an optimum solution, we cannot allow any error and a fundamentally different approach is needed.

-Note that for general $d$, the recent algorithm of the 2nd author provides solutions of cost at most $OPT + O(\log d \cdot \log \log d)$~\cite{BinPacking-log-OPT-LogLog-OPT-Rothvoss-Arxiv2013}, improving the classical Karmarkar-Karp algorithm with a guarantee of $OPT + O(\log^2 d)$~\cite{KarmarkarKarp82}.
+Note that for general $d$, the recent algorithm of Hoberg and the 2nd author provides solutions of cost at most $OPT + O(\log d)$~\cite{BinPacking-log-OPT-LogLog-OPT-Rothvoss-FOCS2013,DBLP:conf/soda/HobergR17}, improving the classical Karmarkar-Karp algorithm with a guarantee of $OPT + O(\log^2 d)$~\cite{KarmarkarKarp82}.
 Both algorithms run in time polynomial in $\sum_{i=1}^d a_i$ and thus count in our setting as pseudopolynomial.
 In fact, those algorithms can still be cast as asymptotic FPTAS.

 Bin packing and more generally the cutting stock problem belong to a family of problems that consist of selecting integer points in a polytope with multiplicities.
 In fact, several scheduling problems fall into this framework as well, where the polytope describes the set of jobs that are admissible on a machine under various constraints.